Effects of ENSO in the Pacific

 However, when the air pressure patterns in the South Pacific reverse direction (the air pressure at Darwin, Australia is higher than at Tahiti), the trade winds decrease in strength (and can reverse direction).

 The result is the normal flow of water away from South America decreases and ocean water piles up off South America.
-This pushes the thermocline deeper and a decrease in the upwelling.
+This pushes the thermocline deeper and decreases upwelling.

 With a deeper thermocline and decreased westward transport of water, the sea surface temperature increases to greater than normal in the Eastern Pacific.
 This is the warm phase of ENSO, called El Niño.